Piotr21/Piotr21/README.md

 - 👀 I’m interested in IT and Football
 - 🌱 I’m currently learning Linux, Javascript, React,
 - 🍭 I'm interested in UI, UX
-- 🇩🇪 I love Munich and 🇵🇱 Colberg
+- 🇩🇪 I love Munich and 🇵🇱 Kolberg
 - 📫 How to reach me wybraniec.p@gmail.com

 <!---